 Another major mistake made by some nonprofit organizations is to create a fund for every program, grant, mission, project, or other activity that they operate.
 Churches and religious ministries carry the separate fund principle to the extreme.
 I’ve seen churches and ministries set up separate funds for every ministry, i.e., women’s, men’s, children’s, alter guild, flowers, refreshments and bible study, etc. Also some nonprofits set up separate funds for each of their grants.
 The reason is nonprofit management thinks they need these for both internal and external reporting.
 They have perverted the use of funds in fund accounting.

 What is the purpose of nonprofit accounting?

 All of those activities should not be classified as funds in your accounting system.
 The better way to track all of this activity is the use of program or functional codes within a fund.
 With the proper set up, a program classification within a fund can properly track the designated revenue and associated expenses for a specific activity.
 These separate program areas are referred to as functional areas and fall under three categories, management and general, program and fundraising.

-The principle of fund accounting provides organizations with a method to measure how they are meeting their goals.
+The principle of nonprofit accounting provides organizations with a method to measure how they are meeting their goals.
 It helps identify the sources of an organization’s revenue, and it shows how efficiently the organization is using those revenues for their designated purpose.
 The use of fund accounting highlights areas of strength and weakness, and it provides transparency for external audiences.

 Nonprofits just need to get past the idea that everything they do should be classified as a separate fund.
-If a nonprofit sets up their financial records with the appropriate three fund classes and tracks revenue and expenses within the funds using program codes, they can provide proper stewardship to their donors and funding sources.
+If a nonprofit sets up their financial records with the appropriate net asset fund classes and tracks revenue and expenses within the funds using program codes, they can provide proper stewardship to their donors and funding sources.

 We value your comments!
 Feel free to ask questions, suggestions or leave feedback.